Terms & Conditions

 - Valuation - the market value of your vehicle would be determined in the event of a dispute by the Head Office of the Franchise-holder.
-In the event no Franchise-holder is available for the make of your vehicle, the market value of the vehicle would be determined by a Loss Adjuster licensed under the Insurance Act, 1996 and its subsequent legislation, agreed to by both you and us.
+In the event no Franchise-holder is available for the make of your vehicle, the market value of the vehicle would be determined by a Loss Adjuster licensed under the Financial Services Act 2013 and its subsequent legislation, agreed to by both you and us.

 - Principle of Indemnity - based on this principle, the insurance cover will compensate our loss by putting you back to the same position you were in immediately before the loss.
 You cannot 'profit' from a motor insurance claim.

 - The excess - this is the amount of loss you have to bear while we will pay for the balance of your vehicle damage claim.
 If you have an 'excess' on your policy, you must pay the amount of the 'excess' direct to the repairer.
 In addition to the 'excess' on your policy, you must also pay an amount of RM400 (compulsory excess) if your vehicle is driven by a person not named in your policy.